 Giving as Gifts

 If you want to make an extra big batch as I do, grab THIS can of olives.
-It’s the best price around and allows you to be olive obsessed like me.
+Amazon offers them at a great price which allows you to be as olive-obsessed as I am.
 And if you aren't already, you will be when you try these.

 I like THESE little mason jars for gift giving.
 The size is just right and they can go directly from the fridge to the table to the cheese tray.